Подстройка длины

 3. Choose the Route » Automatic Length Tuning command from the main menus (shortcut: Ctrl+Alt+T).

-4. Configure the accordion-based pattern and its attributes as required on the Accordion tab of the Auto Tuning Process dialog that opens.
+4. Configure the accordion-based pattern and its attributes as required when Min/Max/Group Matching mode is selected of the Auto Tuning Process dialog that opens.
 Refer to the Accordion Pattern Geometry Properties section to learn more.

-The Accordion tab of the Auto Tuning Process dialog
+The Auto Tuning Process dialog when in Min/Max/Group Matching mode

-The Accordion tab of the Auto Tuning Process dialog
+The Auto Tuning Process dialog when in Min/Max/Group Matching mode

 5. After clicking OK in the dialog, the tuning patterns will be created.